Best Legal Services Saudi Arabia

 Legal services based on Islamic Principals

 Islam is declared as the authorized state religion as per Article 1 of the basic laws and the Quran and Sunnah are avowed as the constitution.
-The Basic Law guarantees that the state is accountable for the protection of people in-line with the Islamic Shariah, confirms the liberation of the judiciary, and ensures that Shariah rules are according to the teachings of the Quran, sunnah, and regulations by the ruler without any contradiction with Quran.
+The Basic Law guarantees that the state is accountable for the protection of people in line with the Islamic Shariah, confirms the liberation of the judiciary, and ensures that Shariah rules are according to the teachings of the Quran, sunnah, and regulations by the ruler without any contradiction with Quran.

 Laws including divorce and marriage are not classified and come under the general dominion of Shariah courts.
-When talking about the law of divorce men have autonomous right to divorce their spouses without rationalization.
+When talking about the law of divorce men have the autonomous right to divorce their spouses without rationalization.

 The divorce is effectual instantaneously.
 The husband is then required to provide financial aid to the divorced wife for a period of probably four months and ten days.
 Women can only demand a divorce if it includes her husband’s consent or if she has been abused by her husband.